 Believe it or not, popcorn can be keto-friendly.
 While most people can’t get away with a full five-cup serving of popcorn every day when on the keto diet, it’s a viable option as a weekly treat.

 Granted, popcorn is not the number one choice for a keto-friendly snack.
 But compared to most snack options, it’s low-calorie, filling, and free of trans fats and artificial flavors.
 (As long as you get it from a reputable source that doesn’t use any questionable ingredients.)

 The key to enjoying popcorn on a ketogenic diet is to limit your daily net carb intake, control your portions, and track your progress towards your goals.

-But if you’re a popcorn lover, it’s a sugar-free, gluten-free snack option that can help make your keto lifestyle feel more balanced.
-Cover with some cheddar cheese or grass-fed butter and sea salt for a high-fat snack.
+The bottom line is, if you’re a popcorn lover, this is a sugar-free, gluten-free snack option that can help make your keto lifestyle feel more balanced.
+Cover with some cheddar cheese or parmesan, grass-fed butter, and sea salt for a high-fat, savory snack.

 For more low-carb snack ideas and keto recipes, don’t miss the following guides that will help you on your health and weight loss journey: